djhworld/gomeboycolor/README.md

 gomeboycolor
 ============================

-Gameboy Color emulator
+**This project is a work in progress and is no way near complete!**

-*This a work in progress...*
+Nintendo Gameboy Color emulator

 Why?
 ---------------------------